Purdue-ME597/ME597-Spring2025/4-Perception/1-Lab_4_instructions.md

 Video of Track Red Ball
 * Demonstrate all 4 behavior requirements.
 * Include 'extra_credit.txt' in zip file.
+Video of Bounding Box Behavior in Task 5
+* Screen record or high quality cell phone video of the video playing with bounding box overlayed.

 Source code
 * Two ROS 2 packages: